Using the Mesh

 Mesh without internet

 The mesh works entirely independently of any internet connection.
-As long as Meshtastic devices are in radio range of each other — directly or through intermediate nodes — the network functions.
+As long as radio devices are in range of each other, directly or through intermediate nodes, the network functions.

 This makes it suitable for situations where internet is unavailable, restricted, or deliberately avoided.